remix-run/react-router/packages/react-router/docs/api/Redirect.md

 }}/>
 ```

+The `state` object can be accessed via `this.props.location.state` in the redirected-to component.
+This new `referrer` key (which is not a special name) would then be accessed via `this.props.location.state.referrer` in the `Login` component pointed to by the pathname `'/login'`

 ## push: bool

 When `true`, redirecting will push a new entry onto the history instead of replacing the current one.